mcastling/mcastling.github.io/NUItutorials/visuals.md

 window.GetDefaultLayer().Add(_visualView);
 ~~~

-VisualMaps have a custom **shader** property.
+Visual maps have a custom **shader** property.

 [Back to top](#top)

 <a name="visualview"></a>
 ### The Visual View class

-The `VisualView` is a Custom View class, enabling the addition of any visual.
+The `VisualView` is derived from the `CustomView` class, and enables the addition of any visual.

 ~~~{.cs}
 public class VisualView : CustomView